lsst-it/ittn-024/index.rst

 Calibration Telescope
 ----------------------

-The calibration telescope project contemplates a connection of 12 single mode optical fibers form the computer room in the main bulding.
+There are 12 single-mode fiber optic connections that exit the computer room and end up at the optical terminal located in the calibration telescope.

-These fiber optic connections include an optical header inside the AuxTel rack.
+These fiber optic connections have and optical header that's located inside the Auxtel rack.

-The connection type of these fibers are LC full duplex UPC conectores.
+These fiber optic connections utilize LC/UPC full duplex transmissions.

-The calibration telescope bulding consists of 2 floors.
+The calibration telescope building consists of 2 floors.

-In the Auxtel Bulding on the floors, it has the following characteristics in terms of materials and numbering of network points.
+In the Auxtel building, the floors have the following characteristics in terms of the materials used and numbering of the various network points.

+Auxtel

 - 35 Network points in total
 - 2 Access points